samjulien/blog/_posts/2018-05-19-helloworld-with-auth0.markdown

 ---
 layout: post
-title: "HelloWorld: with Auth0"
+title: "HelloWorld: With Auth0"
-description: "Add authentication to our a SPA, customize Auth0 Lock, enable social login, and set up multi-factor authentication."
+description: "This guide is designed for non-devs and will show you a sample project and help you finish setting up authentication.
+Exciting!"
-longdescription: "In this guide, you'll finish adding authentication to our simple single page application, customize Auth0 Lock, enable social login with Facebook and set up multi-factor authentication.
+longdescription: "This guide is designed for non-devs and will show you a sample project and help you finish setting up authentication.
+Exciting!
+You'll also get to customize Auth0 Lock, enable Facebook login and set up multi-factor authentication.
 If none of this makes any sense, don't worry.
-We're going to explain that as well."
+We're going to explain it all!"
 date: 2018-05-19 15:58
 category: Technical Guide, Identity
 author: